Saturday, 31 August 2019

 What could one possibly object to?
 I've been met with naysayers in the past who don't like the high register Bush sings in throughout much of The Kick Inside.
 I find this to be one of the most appealing aspects of Bush's execution here, however; the sheer ease with which she soars up to the most dizzying heights only serves to bolster an overall sense of ethereality.
 Here is a voice that celebrates the sensual, the weird and the uncanny elements of life with an almost explosive joy.
 It's the same breezy virtuosity one feels that they see in sporting performances like those of Simone Biles or Ronaldinho, when the seemingly impossible is delivered with all the thrust and playfulness of a person revelling in their own ability.

-Oh, I also think the saxophone sounds a bit blatty in 'The Saxophone Song'.
-It sounds incongruously dry and out-front.
+Oh, I also think the saxophone sounds a bit blatty and high in the mix on 'The Saxophone Song'.
 That's all.

 How, though, can you gainsay the quality evident in the floaty, woozy opener 'Moving' (dedicated to Bush's dance teacher, the late Lindsay Kemp), and the herky-jerky carnival ride that is 'Kite'?
 How does one wrap their head around the fact that Bush wrote 'The Man with the Child In His Eyes', an achingly beautiful song pregnant with quiet mystery, at the age of thirteen?
 Without wishing to dwell on age too much, it's worth remembering that Bush hadn't even reached twenty when The Kick Inside was released.
 I barely knew how to put two chords together at that age; meanwhile, Bush was creating miniature masterpieces and name-checking freakin' Gurdjieff.